 Compare on different devices

 Comparing your site on mobile versus desktop is a good way to see how your site adapts to different browser shapes.
 As you make major changes on your site, it's a good idea to keep your phone close by, with your site open in its browser.
 When you save big changes on a desktop computer, refresh the browser on your smartphone to see the effect.

-Testing changes on your mobile device gives the most accurate display and allows you to explore portrait and landscape orientations.
+Testing changes on your mobile device gives the most accurate display and is the only way to explore portrait and landscape orientations.
 For a quick preview as you’re editing on a desktop, use Device View.